• As low as $274/Night

 About the Area

 Located near the beach, this vacation home is in Long Beach, a neighborhood in Oak Island.
-Smith Island Museum of History and Franklin Square Gallery are cultural highlights, and some of the area's landmarks include Bald Head Island Lighthouse and Old Brunswick County Jail Museum.
+Smith Island Museum of History and Franklin Square Gallery are cultural highlights, and some of the area's landmarks include Oak Island Lighthouse and Bald Head Island Lighthouse.
 Traveling with kids?
-Consider North Carolina Aquarium at Fort Fisher and Bald Head Island Information Center.
+Consider Bald Head Island Information Center and North Carolina Maritime Museum at Southport.
 Discover the area's water adventures with scuba diving and fishing nearby, or enjoy the great outdoors with cycling and horse riding.

 Special Instructions